 Its long and almost-medical sounding name is Streptocarpus x hybrid.
-It's common name is Cape Rose although I've usually seen it sold as a Streptocarpus, maybe because it's fun to say its name.
+Its common name is Cape Rose, although I've only seen it sold as a Streptocarpus.
+Maybe growers just enjoy saying its unusual name!
 They come in an array of different colored blooms and you should find these available at garden centers and nurseries.

 The Streptocarpus is closely related to the African violet and they are both native to Africa and grow there as perennials.
-You won't find this one as an indigenous species growing there (unless someone planted it) because it is a hybrid, although its antecedents do live there.
+You won't find this one as an indigenous species growing in Africa (unless someone planted it) because it is a hybrid, although its antecedents did originally live there.

-- Care instructions--Sitting in a north facing window is the very best place for them.
+- Sitting in a north facing window is the very best place for them.
 Otherwise,very bright indirect light or some morning sun, works too.
 Full afternoon sun is too strong.

 - It's been recommended for ages to water them from the bottom, meaning put water in their saucer or a bowl and let them absorb as much as they will take for about 15 minutes.
 This works well but I have found they do not mind being watered from the top if you are careful not to damage the leaves.